 If your application to the Swedish Research Council relates to the same project concept as a grant you have already been awarded by, or are applying for to another funding body, please describe this.

 Your application shall include a minimum of 1 and maximum of 6 participating researchers/international project leaders, who shall participate in drawing up the application and be involved in the network collaboration as described in the application.
-The international project leaders shall have a doctoral degree or corresponding competency, and shall be associated with an HEI or research institute in a low income country or lower middle income country.
+International project leaders shall have a doctoral degree or corresponding competence, and shall be linked to a university or a research institute in a least developed or lower middle income country.
 You may choose up to 3 collaboration countries, and each country must be represented by a participating researcher/international project leader, active in the country in question.